Table of Contents

 Get the right tools for the job!

 Having the right tools will help save you time and money when installing and servicing your Outdoor Fiber Box.
-Make sure that you are prepared for your next fiber optic cable installation project with Fiber Savvy’s large selection of Fiber Tools and Fiber Optic Testers.
+Make sure that you are prepared for your next fiber optic cable installation project with Fiber Savvy’s wide selection of Fiber Tools and Fiber Optic Testers.

 2. Adapter Plates

 Different connector types can mean trouble for your network if you’re not prepared.
 Make sure you can handle any upgrade or new installation with a fiber optic adapter plate.
-To fill in the empty gaps in your cabinet or wall mount enclosure,

 Establish a Faultless Fiber Connection

 Having the correct connector type is the key to a thriving network.
 Make sure that you can handle any upgrade or new installation with a Fiber Adapter Plate that is designed to accommodate numerous connector variations.
-Fiiber adapter panel facilitates a vast assortment of connectors.
+Fiber adapter panel facilitates a vast assortment of connectors.